Everloom-129/ECE385-Digital-Systems-Lab/LAB8/readme.md

 ***Notice our lab code is messy because we developed the lab 8 and 9 directly on our lab 7 code.
 So the git repo does not include much useful information.
-Sorry for the readiness inconvenience. --- Jie Wang***
+Sorry for the readiness inconvenience.***